Eli: "Uh, what are we so happy about?"

 "The first was the message we received some hours ago" said Rush, as he shooed Volker out of his seat and began deftly pressing buttons until the message, now sounding somewhat less like static played over Destiny's com.

 Gentle sound flooded the bridge as the message played on a loop.
 Now that the static had been removed the non-randomness of the sound astounded those who had heard it before Rush got his hands on it.

 "It almost sounds like … like singing" Park said, breaking the crew's silence.

-"Well it most certainly isn't a pulsar" said Volker.
+"Well it most certainly isn't a pulsar" Volker quipped.